msaurelius/msaurelius/README.md

 ## Important notes!
+### Brain dump
+Sometimes I like to write about topics which I discovered during exploring CS.
+This repos are purely an opinion and has the purpose to inform.
 ### UC meaning
 Under construction.Currently I am ordering my previous containers and some containers needs more information such as printscreens, container description or context.